How To Heal A Pulled Back Muscle

 When most people experience a sore or pulled back muscle they think the best thing to do is to stretch it out.

-In effect, stretching elongates the muscle making it weaker and more susceptible to tears.
+Stretching makes the muscle longer and weaker and more susceptible to tears.

 I know, because this is what I thought you should do for pulled muscles for a long time and it never seemed to help.